PredictDotFun/predict-sdk/README.md

 // Create a wallet to sent the approvals transactions (must be the orders' `maker`) const signer = new Wallet(process.env.WALLET_PRIVATE_KEY);

+// The main function which initiates the OrderBuilder (only once per signer) and then provides it as dependency to other util functions async function main() {
-// Create a new instance of the OrderBuilder class const builder = new OrderBuilder(ChainId.BlastMainnet, signer);
+  // Create a new instance of the OrderBuilder class.
+Note: This should only be done once per signer const builder = await OrderBuilder.make(ChainId.BlastMainnet, signer);

+  /**
+   * NOTE: To use your predict account, export the Privy wallet from the account settings at https://predict.fun/account/settings
+   *
+   * You will need to deposit ETH on that address (the Privy wallet) to set approvals and cancel orders.
+   *
+   * Then initiate the `OrderBuilder` as such:
+   *
+   * const builder = await OrderBuilder.make(ChainId.BlastMainnet, privyWallet, { predictAccount: "PREDICT_ACCOUNT_ADDRESS" });
+   *
+   * Replacing `PREDICT_ACCOUNT_ADDRESS` with your Predict account address/deposit address.
+   */

+  // Call an helper function to set the approvals and provide the OrderBuilder instance. await setApprovals(builder);
+}

-async function main() {
+async function setApprovals(builder: OrderBuilder) {
   // Set all the approval needed within the protocol const result = await builder.setApprovals();